Are you alone?

 Making friends in the class

 Probably they are your fellow faculty-mates or probably you have the same interest in what is taught in the class.
 Such similarity offers sufficient reason for you to know each other better.
-Talk to people on the same table.
-If your table mates are shy, then you can take the initiative to start self-introduction.
-Lastly, class projects also offer valuable chance for you to know more people.
-Since a typical class project lasts for at least two weeks, you may want to invite all teammates for lunch before you start project discussion.
+Talk to people at the same table.
+If your tablemates are shy, then you can take the initiative to start self-introduction.
+Lastly, class projects also offer a valuable chance for you to know more people.
+Since a typical class project lasts for at least two weeks, you may want to invite all teammates for lunch before you start the project discussion.
 There are plenty of opportunities for you to know them beyond the setting of a class.

 Be surprised by new people

 If you pay attention to the happenings on campus, you’ll realize there are many kinds of activities/projects/competitions that are not attached to a particular club.
 They are open for participation by the entire student population.
 Don’t miss those chances of meeting someone from a totally different background.
 For example, you may want to sign up for a competition and your friends introduce their friends to the team so that you have a complete team for participation.
 If you can’t find enough people, sometimes the organizers will help you pair up.
 Moreover, if you have time during the holidays, you may want to consider some overseas projects, such as study trips or community service projects.
 Spending a few weeks in a foreign country effectively strengthens bonding and you may return to Singapore becoming lifelong friends.
 Who knows?

 Your hall is your extended family